 Here are the major pros and cons to the Pioneer 70:

 Price: Currently selling for under $175 on Amazon.com ($229 MSRP) the Britax Pioneer 70 is competitive to sale prices on the Graco Argos, making it an attractive option for people who can’t/don’t want to shell out for the pricier Frontier 90 or Pinnacle 90.

-Size maximums: 18.5″ slots and a 70-lb weight limit aren’t the highest on the market, but they’re still more than sufficient for what the vast majority of people will actually use.
+Size maximums: 20.5″ slots are now among the highest on the market.
+The 70-lb weight limit is probably more than sufficient for what the vast majority of people will actually need/use.

 Installation: Despite some quirks, the seat installs easily with a seatbelt or with LATCH.